AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

       Pre-Create Task Script = "/apps/aem-guides/projects/scripts/start-task-config.ecma"
    ```

 1. In the previous step we referenced a Pre-Create Task Script.
 We will create that script now in which we will set the Assignee of the Task based on the value of a workflow metadata value "**assignee**".
-The **"assignee"** value will be set when the workflow is kicked off.
+The **"assignee"** value is set when the workflow is kicked off.
 We will also read the workflow metadata to dynamically choose the priority of the task by reading the "**taskPriority"** value of the workflow's metadata as well as the **"taskDueDate" **to dynamically set when the first task is due.

    For organizational purposes we have created a folder beneath our app folder to hold all our project-related scripts: **/apps/aem-guides/projects-tasks/projects/scripts**.
 Create a new file beneath this folder named **"start-task-config.ecma"**. &#42;Note make sure the path to your start-task-config.ecma file matches the path set in the Advanced Settings Tab in Step 4.